denisemartini/ModPop/log_ModPop_analysis.md

 plot_resid("kaka_withmig", "poporder")
 ```
 This looks confusing, and it changes a lot if I move the root to a different outgroup.
 I need a proper outgroup, to do some bootstrap tests and to try removing some missing data.
 But the program is really fast! =)

+#### Stats for selection outliers
+###### 14.3.19
+Finally back to work on this stuff after being drained of life by the kea project.
+So, I have done some more reading to decide exactly how to go about this, because there are many options and many programs that do different things, etc...and I have decided that the easiest and fastest way to go about this, considering my current time constraints, is to get the stats I need from VCFtools and some playing with R. Specifically, I am going to consider Fst, π, dxy and Tajima's D. These few stats aren't comprehensive, but they complement each other in ways that should allow me to interpret the patterns sensibly.